-Instructional Type Base Rate Funding Funding

-Multiplier Amount per UI
+Instructional Type Base Rate Funding Multiplier Funding Amount per UI

-ABE 100% \$101.98
+ABE 100% \$136.39

-ASE 90% \$91.78
+ASE 90% \$122.75

-HSCR \$101.98 90% \$91.78
+HSCR \$136.29 90% \$122.75

-VOC 125% \$127.48
+VOC 125% \$170.49

-ESL 100% \$101.98
+ESL 100% \$136.29

 A minimum of 45% of State Basic, Federal Basic, and IELCE budgets must be allocated for direct instruction.
-By the end of the fiscal year, a program must generate 100% of their direct instruction budget for each funding source (with the exception of the State Performance budget).
+By the end of the fiscal year, a program must generate at a minimum the entire 45% direct instruction for each funding source (with the exception of the State Performance budget).
 (Illinois Policy).

 In the spring of each year, providers will be asked to review their budgets to determine whether they will use all of their allocated funding.
 This process is called the "Intent to Release/Request Additional Funding."
-If applicable, providers will submit appropriate forms as determined by the ICCB releasing current funds or requesting additional funds that may be available through this process.
+If applicable, providers will document an amount of funding to release or may request additional funds that may be available through this process.